jancpp/machine_learning_hw1/README.md

 Dataset from https://www.kaggle.com/uciml/adult-census-income

-We are trying to predict from census data if preson's income is over or under $50000
+We are trying to predict from census data if person's income is over or under $50000

 Due date: 2/18/2019